Road train: A-double

 An A-double consists of a prime mover towing a normal lead trailer with a towing hitch such as a Ringfeder coupling affixed to it at the rear.
 A fifth wheel dolly is then affixed to the hitch allowing another standard trailer to be attached.
 Eleven-axle coal tipping sets carrying to Port Kembla, Australia are described as A-doubles.
 The set depicted has a tare weight of 35.5 MT and is capable of carrying 50 MT of coal.
 Note the shield at the front of the second trailer to direct tipped coal from the first trailer downwards.
+A-double road trains can utilize either tandem axle dollies or tri (three) axle dollies to connect the second trailer to the first.

 Pros include the ability to use standard semi-trailers and the potential for very large loads.
 Cons mainly include very tricky reversing due to the multiple articulation points across two different types of coupling.